 Withdrawal A student who withdraws from the University during the first fifteen days of the term will be refunded the fee paid for Yale Health Hospitalization/Specialty Coverage.
 The student will not be eligible for any Yale Health benefits, and the student’s Yale Health membership will be terminated retroactive to the beginning of the term.
 The medical record will be reviewed, and any services rendered and/or claims paid will be billed to the student on a fee-for-service basis.
 Assistance with identifying and locating alternative sources of medical care may be available from the Care Management Department at Yale Health.
 At all other times, a student who withdraws from the University will be covered by Yale Health for thirty days following the date of withdrawal.
 Fees will not be prorated or refunded.
 Students who withdraw are not eligible to enroll in Yale Health Student Affiliate Coverage.
 Regardless of enrollment in Yale Health Hospitalization/Specialty Coverage, students who withdraw will have access to services available under Yale Health Basic Coverage (including Student Health, Athletic Medicine, Mental Health & Counseling, and Care Management) during these thirty days to the extent necessary for a coordinated transition of care.

 Leaves of absence Students who are granted a leave of absence are eligible to purchase Yale Health Student Affiliate Coverage during the term(s) of the leave.
-If the leave occurs during the term, Yale Health Hospitalization/Specialty Coverage will end on the date the leave is granted, and students may enroll in Yale Health Student Affiliate Coverage.
-Students must enroll in Affiliate Coverage prior to the beginning of the term during which the leave is taken or within thirty days of the start of the leave.
+If the leave occurs on or before the first day of classes, Yale Health Hospitalization/Specialty Coverage will end retroactive to the start of the coverage period for the term.
+If the leave occurs anytime after the first day of classes, Yale Health Hospitalization/Specialty Coverage will end on the date of determination.
+In either case, students may enroll in Yale Health Student Affiliate Coverage.
+Students must enroll in Affiliate Coverage prior to the beginning of the term during which the leave is taken or within thirty days of the date of determination.
 Fees paid for Yale Health Hospitalization/Specialty Coverage will be applied toward the cost of Affiliate Coverage.
-Coverage is not automatic, and enrollment forms are available at the Member Services Department or can be downloaded from the Web site (http://yalehealth.yale.edu).
+Coverage is not automatic, and enrollment forms are available at the Member Services Department or can be downloaded from the website (http://yalehealth.yale.edu).
 Fees will not be prorated or refunded.

 For a full description of the services and benefits provided by Yale Health, please refer to the Yale Health Student Handbook, available from the Member Services Department, 203.432.0246, 55 Lock Street, PO Box 208237, New Haven CT 06520-8237.

-Please access the Incoming Student Vaccination Form for graduate and professional students at http://yalehealth.yale.edu/forms.
+Please access the Incoming Student Vaccination Form for graduate and professional students at http://yalehealth.yale.edu.
 Connecticut state law requires that this form be completed and signed, for each student, by a physician, nurse practitioner, or physician’s assistant.
 The deadline date for submission may be found on the form.
+The form must be completed, independent of any and all health insurance elections or coverage chosen.

 TB screening The University strongly recommends tuberculosis screening for all incoming students who have lived or traveled outside of the United States.